MyGet/MyGetDocs/Docs.Site/Docs/Reference/MyGet-npm-support.markdown

 This URL can be used with any npm-compatible client.
 Note that a [pre-authenticated URL](/docs/reference/feed-endpoints) is also available for private npm feeds.

-Your MyGet npm registry feed can be used by providing the `--registry` switch on every npm command, or by running the following command to set the MyGet registry feed as the default:
+Your MyGet npm feed can be used by providing the `--registry` switch on every npm command, or by running the following command to set the MyGet registry feed as the default:

 	npm config set registry https://www.myget.org/F/your-feed-name/npm